 We’ve included a private message template below to get you started.

 We're sorry that your experience didn’t live up to expectations.
-We appreciate your feedback and wanted to let you know problems with customer service is not something we are known for.
+We appreciate your feedback and wanted to let you know problems with our customer service are rare.
 If you read our other reviews, you’ll see we pride ourselves in providing great customer service and we'd like to do the same for you.
-We may not be able to change your previous experience but we’d like to offer you a complimentary to make it up to you.
-We hope to resolve this to your benefit and earn you back as a customer.
+We can't change your previous experience, however we’d like to offer you a complimentary <item/service> to make it up to you.
+We hope this does some way to winning you back as a customer.